Treat yourself to these Old Bay Roasted Potato Wedges … they’re the perfect addition to any meal!

-Since that afternoon, I’ve been sprinkling it on pretty much everything, and of course, I had to recreate the recipe for those Old Bay Roasted Potato Wedges.
+Since that afternoon, I’ve been sprinkling Old Bay on pretty much everything.
+And of course, I had to recreate the recipe for those Old Bay Potatoes.

-These crispy, slightly spicy Old Bay Roasted Potato Wedges are amazing and so easy to make.
+These crispy, slightly spicy Old Bay Potato Wedges are amazing and so easy to make.